 W. Barclay Kamb

-Caltech remembers and celebrates the life of alumnus W. Barclay Kamb, Barbara and Stanley R. Rawn, Jr., Professor of Geology and Geophysics, Emeritus, who died at his home on April 21.
+In 2011, W. Barclay Kamb, Barbara and Stanley R. Rawn, Jr., Professor of Geology and Geophysics, Emeritus, passed away.
 He was 79.

 Born in San José, Kamb began his long and distinguished Caltech career in 1948 as an undergraduate at the age of 16.
 He graduated with a degree in physics in 1952 and obtained his Ph.D. in geology in 1956.
 Hired upon graduation as assistant professor of geology, Kamb rose through the ranks to become a full professor in 1962 and Rawn Professor in 1990.
 He served as chair of the Division of Geological and Planetary Sciences for 11 years, from 1972 to 1983, and as vice president and provost of the Institute from 1987 to 1989.